 A graduate of the University of Ottawa, LaFlamme began her broadcasting career in 1989 at CTV Kitchener (then named CKCO) in her hometown of Kitchener-Waterloo.
-She received an honourary Doctor of Laws degree from Wilfrid Laurier University in Waterloo, ON and was awarded the Distinguished Canadian Award from the University of Ottawa, along with Julie Payette, Rick Mercer and Michael Burgess.
+She received an honourary Doctorate from her alma mater University of Ottawa in 2014, a Doctor of Laws degree from Wilfrid Laurier University in Waterloo, ON and was awarded the Distinguished Canadian Award from the University of Ottawa, along with Julie Payette, Rick Mercer and Michael Burgess.

 A passionate advocate of democracy in journalism, LaFlamme traveled with Journalists for Human Rights (JHR) to the heart of the Democratic Republic of Congo in 2013, to mentor and train young journalists in Goma, in the heart of the conflict zone.
 LaFlamme also heads up a program with CTV News to identify eligible and deserving staff journalists to participate in JHR missions around the world.
 In 2014, LaFlamme serves as co-chair of JHR Night for Rights event.

-LaFlamme is an ambassador of PLAN International, traveling to remote areas to highlight child poverty around the world.
+LaFlamme is an ambassador of PLAN International, traveling to remote areas to promote child rights and to end poverty around the world.